Last updated · July 2026

 The app processes a small amount of information about competitors: a first name (or initial), an optional grade, an optional school, and the events the parent has tagged.
 The parent is the user.
 The child is not.

-By default that information stays on the parent's device.
-If the parent signs in to sync across devices, a mirror sits in their cloud account, accessible only to that account.
+That information lives in the parent's account, with a working copy on the parent's device, accessible only to that account.
 Coaches, organizers, and BuzzerCue itself don't have a way to look a kid up.
 We don't have one to give.

 We don't: